google.com, pub-5415575505102445, DIRECT, f08c47fec0942fa0 Impact-Site-Verification: 41d1d5bc-3932-4474-aa09-f8236abb0433

 Let’s explore the key players in this intricate dance of causation:

 However, it’s crucial to understand that having a genetic predisposition doesn’t guarantee you’ll develop psychosis.
-Genes create vulnerability, but environmental factors often determine whether that vulnerability manifests as actual symptoms.
+Genes create a vulnerability, but it’s often environmental factors that determine whether that vulnerability turns into actual symptoms.
+To better understand the complex interplay of these factors, you can explore the real causes of psychosis.

 Brain Chemistry: The Delicate Balance of Neurotransmitters